Student Loan Debt Collection in Florida

 The Federal Collection Difference

 Federal student loans create two exposures that private loans do not.
-Administrative wage garnishment at 15% bypasses the head of household exemption.
+Administrative wage garnishment at 15% bypasses the head of household exemption entirely.
 The Treasury Offset Program intercepts tax refunds and up to 15% of Social Security benefits without a court order.

 A borrower whose only student loan debt is private and whose assets consist of homestead equity, retirement savings, and head-of-household wages is functionally judgment-proof.
-A borrower with federal student loan debt in the same financial position still faces wage garnishment and tax refund interception.
+The same borrower with federal student loan debt still faces wage garnishment and tax refund interception, two collection channels that Florida’s exemption laws cannot block.

 Loan rehabilitation allows a defaulted borrower to make nine consecutive on-time payments (calculated at 15% of discretionary income or a negotiated amount) over 10 months.
 Successful rehabilitation removes the default status, restores access to income-driven repayment, and removes the default notation from credit reports.
-Rehabilitation is available only once per loan.
+Rehabilitation is available only once per loan under current rules, though the Working Families Tax Cuts Act creates a second rehabilitation opportunity for borrowers who default again.

 These programs address the collection problem from the income side.
 They do not protect assets, but they can eliminate the wage garnishment and tax offset exposure that makes federal student loans distinct from other debt.